Kelly Brook: Acting career

-In 2000 Brook made her full screen debut with a minor role in the film Sorted.
-Shortly thereafter, she appeared in the film Ripper.
+In 2000, Brook made her full-screen debut with a minor role in the film Sorted.
+Shortly after that, she appeared in the film Ripper.
 She played the girlfriend of Clark Kent/Superman's nemesis Lex Luthor in four episodes of the American science fiction drama Smallville during the show's first season (2001–02).
 She has also completed assignments as a film actress in Canada and made a short appearance as Lyle's girlfriend in the 2003 film The Italian Job.

-Her first starring role was in the 2004 film School for Seduction, for which she received positive reviews for her role.
+Her first starring role was in the 2004 film School for Seduction, for which she received positive reviews.
 In 2004, she played character Nikki Morris in the video game Need for Speed Underground 2, alongside Brooke Burke.
-In 2005, she appeared in the Philippe Vidal thriller House of 9, and starred opposite Billy Zane in the mystery survival thriller Survival Island, also known as Three.
+In 2005, she appeared in the Philippe Vidal thriller House of 9, and starred opposite Billy Zane in the survival thriller Survival Island, also known as Three.

 In 2006, she starred in an Agatha Christie's Marple drama on ITV and appeared as herself throughout the second series of Moving Wallpaper, also for ITV, in 2009.
 She acted in the science fiction thriller Shadow Play, directed by Nick Simon.
 Brook had a leading role in the horror comedy remake Piranha 3D.
 The film received a worldwide theatrical release on 20 August 2010.
-Piranha 3D opened to generally positive reviews and commercial success, grossing $83,188,163 on a budget of $24,000,000.
+Piranha 3D opened to generally positive reviews and commercial success, grossing $83.2 million on a budget of $24 million.

-Kelly also played as herself in the 2012 British comedy film Keith Lemon: The Film.
-In 2013 Brook appeared in the video to Lawson's song "Juliet".
+Kelly played herself alongside Leigh Francis in the British comedy film Keith Lemon: The Film (2012), which won 'Funniest Film' at the 2013 Loaded Lafta Awards.
+In 2013, Brook appeared in the video to Lawson's song "Juliet".
 In 2014 she was cast as Prudence in an NBC sitcom pilot called One Big Happy, which was subsequently picked up on 9 May.

 Theatre

 In December 2000, she played exotic dancer Anya in the play Eye Contact at the Riverside Studios in Hammersmith.
 In October 2008, she returned to the West End as Jeannie, in Neil LaBute's Fat Pig at London's Comedy Theatre.
 In November 2009, she began playing Celia in Calendar Girls at the Noël Coward Theatre.
 Brook made a cameo appearance in the cabaret show "Forever Crazy" by Crazy Horse London end of 2012.

 Other work

 Music videos

 In 1997, at age 17, Brook appeared as a nurse in the music video for the KMFDM song "Megalomaniac".
 That same year, Brook appeared in the video for Pulp's "Help the Aged" with Huck Whitney of the band the Flaming Stars, in a slow dance sequence.
+In 2013, Brook appeared in the Lawson music video for their song "Juliet", in the role of Juliet.